 How to Make Ube Pot de Crème

-Place the ramekins in a deep baking dish and fill it with hot water halfway up the ramekins.
-Then gently place it in the oven to bake for at least thirty minutes.
+- Place the ramekins in a deep baking dish and fill it with hot water halfway up the ramekins.

 I personally think this unique dessert doesn't need a topping.
 In my testing, I added fruits in addition to whipped cream, but the fruit will overpower the flavor of the ube.
 Plain whipped cream works if you do want to add something simple.

 Another option is to make an ube whipped topping with the leftover egg whites.
-I made a meringue swiss cream from the leftover whites using ube halaya and extract.
+I made a meringue swiss cream by adding ube halaya and extract.
 Topping the pot de crème with it elevated this dessert.
-But it is a rich topping to an already decadent dessert.
+But it is a rich topping to something already decadent.

 A good middle ground would be to take a bit of extract and add it to whipped cream.
 The topping will be light, and the flavor of ube will carry through.
-The only way to know what you like would be to make this ube pot de crème and try all sorts of toppings.
-Or none!
+But let's be honest, the only way to know what you like would be to make this ube pot de crème!

 - 240 grams heavy cream